Benjamin Harrison: Historical reputation and memorials

 Historian Charles Calhoun gives Harrison major credit for innovative legislation in antitrust, monetary policy and tariffs.
-Historians have often given Secretary of State Blaine credit for foreign-policy initiatives.
-However, Calhoun argues that Harrison was even more responsible for the success of trade negotiations, the buildup of the steel Navy, overseas expansion, and emphasis on the American role in dominating the Western Hemisphere through the Monroe Doctrine.
-The major weakness which Calhoun sees was that the public and indeed the grassroots Republican Party was not fully prepared for this onslaught of major activity.
+Historians have often given Secretary of State Blaine credit for foreign-policy initiatives, but Calhoun argues that Harrison was even more responsible for the success of trade negotiations, the buildup of the steel Navy, overseas expansion, and emphasis on the American role in dominating the Western Hemisphere through the Monroe Doctrine.
+The major weakness Calhoun sees was that the public and indeed the grassroots Republican Party was not fully prepared for this onslaught of major activity.
 The Democrats scored a sweeping landslide in 1890 by attacking the flagship legislation, especially the McKinley tariff, because it would raise the cost of living of the average American family.
 McKinley himself was defeated for reelection.

 According to historian R. Hal Williams, Harrison had a "widespread reputation for personal and official integrity".
 Closely scrutinized by Democrats, Harrison's reputation was largely intact when he left the White House.
 Having an advantage few 19th-century presidents had, Harrison's own party, the Republicans, controlled Congress, while his administration actively advanced a Republican program of a higher tariff, moderate control of corporations, protecting African American voting rights, a generous Civil War pension, and compromising over the controversial silver issue.
 Historians have not raised "serious questions about Harrison's own integrity or the integrity of his administration".